sofiasantana88/Real-Time-Fraud-Detection-Streaming-Pipeline-Kafka-Docker-ML-Inference-/README.md

   docker compose up -d
   docker ps

-2. Train the model (optional)
+2. Train the model
     If the model file already exists, this step can be skipped.

     py .\training\train_fraud_model.py

 3. Start the consumer (stream processor) py .\streaming\consumer.py

 4. Start the producer (in a second terminal) py .\streaming\producer.py

 You should see payment events produced every 3 seconds and fraud scores printed in real time.